gymnasium/gymcms/.netlify/functions/README.md

 ##### Take 5 Tutorial Layouts
 Take 5 tutorials are visually different from course layouts, utilizing a custom image and an image offset.

+### Additional Documentation
+- [Satori](https://github.com/vercel/satori) - documentation on the Satori library, by Vercel.
+Of particular interest should be the section on permissible CSS.